Expenses

 Professional membership subscriptions and fees

-Professional membership subscriptions and fees are claimable by all ECC employees, excluding staff employed by schools with fully delegated budgets where the governing body will determine the policy.
+Professional membership subscriptions and fees are claimable by all employees, excluding staff employed by schools with fully delegated budgets where the governing body will determine the policy.

-Managers can approve professional membership fees where they believe it is appropriate.
 Employees will usually be reimbursed for one approved subscription.
-You may decide to pay for more than one subscription, but the budget holder may decide to only reimburse the cost of the most relevant.
+You may decide to pay for more than one subscription, but the budget holder will usually only permit you to be reimbursed for the cost of the most relevant.

 The name of the professional body must be included in the claim, along with proof of payment.
 Invoices and renewal letters will not be accepted as proof of payment.